WereszczynskiGroup/WASP/README.md

 `python master_UI.py mdcrd ../examples/minicircle.mdcrd 108 30 100 minicircle_data 0 --prmtop minicircle.prmtop -pw -di --smooth -c -d`

-Running this code will result in the following:
+Running this will result in the following:

 1. The **minicircle.mdcrd** trajectory will be read into cpptraj along with the **minicircle.prmtop** topology file
 2. All atoms will be stripped from the trajectory except for the C1' atoms on the DNA backbone necessary for calculating the DNA axis